 This document provides information and guidance on how to use the open access dataset released by the WU-Minn HCP consortium in October 2012, with Version 2 of the minimally preprocessed data released in December 2012.
 This initial data release includes data from 12 healthy adults scanned in August/September 2012, using MRI pulse sequences and protocols that were extensively optimized during the first two years of the HCP grant.
-The scanning modalities include structural images (T1w and T2w), resting-state fMRI (R-fMRI), task-fMRI (T-fMRI), and high angular resolution diffusion imaging (dMRI).
+The scanning modalities include structural images (T1w and T2w), resting-state fMRI (R-fMRI), and task-fMRI (T-fMRI).
 Behavioral data from each subject is also available.
+High angular resolution diffusion imaging (dMRI) scans were acquired and will be released later in December 2012 after preprocessing is complete.